SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Defending_Benign_Mercantilism/index.md

 description: "By Susan Strange"
 datetext: "1988"
 excerpt: "Strange, Susan.
 Journal of Peace Research 25, no. 3 (1988): 273-277."
 excerpt2: "In this review of Robert Gilpin's Political Economy of International Relations, Strange again argues against 'Hegemonic Stability Theory', see 'The persistent myth of lost hegemony' (1987), but has started to develop a theory of transnational empire to explain the structural power of the United States.
-Part of this argument is the increasing non-territoriality of structural power, which is developed in a number of works below.
+Part of this argument is the increasing non-territoriality of structural power, which is developed in a number of works below."
 excerpt3: "Keywords: Hegemony; Structural Power, Power; Theory; Trade"

 date: 1988